Gulf Oil: 1901–1982

 Gulf Oil grew steadily in the inter-war years, with its activities mainly confined to the United States.
-The company was characterized by its vertically integrated business activities, and was active across the whole spectrum of the oil industry: exploration, production, transport, refining and marketing.
+The company was characterized by its vertically integrated business activities and was active across the whole spectrum of the oil industry: exploration, production, transport, refining and marketing.
 It also involved itself in associated industries such as petrochemicals and automobile component manufacturing.
-It introduced significant commercial and technical innovations, including the first drive-in service station (1913), complimentary road maps, drilling over water at Ferry Lake, and the catalytic cracking refining process (Gulf installed the world's first commercial catalytic cracking unit at its Port Arthur, Texas, refinery complex in 1951).
+It introduced significant commercial and technical innovations, including the first drive-in service station (1913), complimentary road maps, drilling over water at Ferry Lake, and the catalytic cracking refining process (Gulf installed the world's first commercial catalytic cracking unit at its Port Arthur, Texas refinery complex in 1951).
 Gulf also established the model for the integrated, international "oil major", which refers to one of a group of very large companies that assumed influential and sensitive positions in the countries in which they operated.
-In 1924 had acquired the Venezuelan-American Creole Syndicate's leases in the strip of shallow water 1.5 kilometres (0.93 mi) wide along the Lake Maracaibo east shore.
+In 1924, it acquired the Venezuelan-American Creole Syndicate's leases in the strip of shallow water 1.5 kilometers (0.93 mi) wide along the Lake Maracaibo east shore.

 In Colombia, Gulf purchased the Barco oil concession in 1926.
 The government of Colombia revoked the concession the same year, but after much negotiation Gulf won it back in 1931.
 However, during a period of over-capacity, Gulf was more interested in holding the reserve than developing it.
 In 1936 Gulf sold Barco to the Texas Corporation, now Texaco, and they would eventually all merge as Chevron.

 Gulf had extensive exploration and production operations in the Gulf of Mexico, Canada, and Kuwait.
 The company played a major role in the early development of oil production in Kuwait, and through the 1950s and '60s apparently enjoyed a "special relationship" with the Kuwaiti government.
 This special relationship attracted unfavorable attention since it was associated with "political contributions" (see below) and support for anti-democratic politics, as evidenced by papers taken from the body of a Gulf executive killed in the crash of a TWA aircraft at Cairo in 1950.